PLATO PHILOSOPHY & CULTURE

 Focused on developing concepts in Greece and Internationally for local and multinational clients having an expanded portfolio including fast moving consumer products, pharmaceutical, health and personal care, cosmetics, luxury and fashion products as well as automotive and financial services.

-As Business Mentor I strongly believe that entrepreneurial role model can positively affect the level of entrepreneurial success.
+As Business Mentor I strongly believe that an entrepreneurial role model can positively affect the level of entrepreneurial success.
 A role model can also help entrepreneurs who may rely too much on personal experience to guide decision making.
 Although taking risks is important, the presence of role models, mentors and networks can provide a moderating effect on the overconfidence of entrepreneurs.

 Vicky via Marketing Lead, act as a consultant providing “Out Of The Box” business development, brand alliance, marketing / pr and social network marketing services for non-profits, start-ups and large corporations starting new divisions.